Contingent Workers and Alternative Work Arrangements

 Data collection

-Congress should provide funding for the Bureau of Labor Statistics to collect sufficient data about contingent work and alternative work arrangements.
+Congress should provide funding for the U.S. Bureau of Labor Statistics to collect sufficient data about contingent work and alternative work arrangements.
 This would allow for a comprehensive understanding of the workers in these arrangements.

 Policymakers should commit resources to improve the information available regarding contingent work and alternative work arrangements and capture the complexities of work arrangements as they evolve.